iamdtang/itp404-midterm-2022/README.md

 1. Render the tracks in the Track Table Component (see below).
 1. If a playlist doesn't contain any tracks, render "No tracks in this playlist." in a `p` tag.
 For example: https://itp404-midterm-2022.surge.sh/playlists/2.

+**Note that there is a small bug in the application.
+If you click between 2 playlists that have tracks, you won't see the tracks update.
+If you refresh the page however, you will see the tracks for that playlist.
+If you click between a playlist with tracks and one that doesn't have tracks, you will see the main content area update.
+You don't need to fix this, but if you do, you won't be deducted.
+Sorry about that!**

 ### Track Table Component (50 points)

 1. Display the following track properties in an HTML table (20 points):